1. Tax Agency and Social Security

 11.2.
 Who is considered a retail merchant?

-In order for you to be a retailer, the following requirements must be met:
+For you to be a retailer, you must meet the following requirements:

 11.3.
 Characteristics of the equivalence surcharge